kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ## Docker Desktop for macOS and Windows

 Docker containers cannot be executed natively on macOS and Windows, therefore Docker Desktop runs them in a Linux VM.
-As consequence, the container networks are not exposed to the host and you cannot reach the kind nodes via IP.
+As a consequence, the container networks are not exposed to the host and you cannot reach the kind nodes via IP.
 You can work around this limitation by configuring [extra port mappings](https://kind.sigs.k8s.io/docs/user/configuration/#extra-port-mappings) though.